syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ```

 The command above will create a cluster on the specified Kubernetes version and
 update your local `.kube/config` with the credentials to access the cluster.
-The
+We
-config file specified is needed to simplify accessing services running in the
+are also providing `kind` with a config file to simplify accessing the services
-cluster without the need to forward any ports.
+running in the cluster.

-Once the creation completes, you should be able to reach to your local cluster
+Once the creation completes, you cab reach the local Platform cluster with the
-on the `kind-platform` context:
+`kind-platform` context:

 ```shell-session
 $ kubectl --context kind-platform cluster-info